openshift-kni/eco-gotests/tests/cnf/core/network/README.md

 #### Lab Infrastructure:

-The CNF Telco QE networking team has dedicated lab infrastructure for the execution of this test suite.
-The lab contains multiple clusters with different types of SRIOV network cards and accelerators.
+The dedicated lab infrastructure needed for the execution of this test suite.
 The test cases are developed with this specific network environment in mind.
-For generic network test cases the upstream [cnf-test](https://github.com/openshift-kni/cnf-features-deploy/tree/master/cnf-tests) suite is used.

-Two SRIOV interfaces from each card are connected to a managed lab switch.
+Two SRIOV interfaces are connected to a managed lab switch.
 All non tagged packets are tagged with the native-vlan-id and two trunk VLANs.
 VLANs may change between clusters.

 * Switch configuration example
 ```
-interfaces et-0/0/18
+interfaces et-3/0/33
-native-vlan-id 115;
+native-vlan-id 333;
 mtu 9192;
 unit 0 {
 family ethernet-switching {
 interface-mode trunk;
 vlan {
-members [ vlan115 vlan116 vlan117 ];
+members [ vlan333 vlan334 vlan335 ];
 }
 ```